Jobs for Teenagers: 28 Great Ways to Make Money & Get Experience

 - Remember that school should come first.
 Why?
 Think about the big picture.
 In the long run, doing well in school will enable you to keep advancing your knowledge and credentials, which will make you better prepared to take advantage of the opportunities you really want in the future.

 - Make sure you don't take on too many hours of work.
 Studies suggest that a "sweet spot" may exist when it comes to the number of hours you work and how well you do in school.
-Students who work fewer than 20 hours a week tend to have better grades than students who don't work at all.
-But students who work more than 20 hours a week have lower grades on average.9 So if you find yourself struggling in school, consider talking to your employer about reducing your hours.
+A study in the Journal of Student Affairs Research and Practice found that students who work fewer than 20 hours a week tend to have better grades than students who don't work at all.
+But students who work more than 20 hours a week have lower grades on average.
+So if you find yourself struggling in school, consider talking to your employer about reducing your hours.

 - Make time for fun, including extracurricular activities and social stuff.
 It's all about balance.
 Make sure you still have time to enjoy the other parts of your life.